Raku/problem-solving/solutions/language/SWOT-TO-RAKU.md

 ## Strengths

+- removes the confusion that Perl 6 is Perl version 6 (a new version of Perl).
+- frees up higher versioning of "Perl"
 - no longer linked to bad reputation of "Perl"
-- frees up higher versioning of "Perl"
 - removes source of Perl community stress
 - is a cool name that should appeal to younger people
 - name should better appeal to non-english native speakers